Archive for the ‘News & Alerts’ Category

 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

-As a customer of Laurel Lane Well 3 , you were notified on 12/27/24 of a problem with our drinking water and were advised to
+As a customer of Laurel Run Estates you were notified on May 9, 2025 of a problem with our drinking water and were advised to boil your water before drinking it.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-This notice is being sent to you by Laurel Lane Development Association .
+This notice is being sent to you by Laurel Run Estates .

 **BOIL ADVISORY TIMELINE**